 There is no fee for this training; however participants are responsible for all travel expenses including lodging.

-This conference-style training event will provide DCBS and PCC Medically Complex Foster/Adoptive Parents the opportunity to obtain 12 hours of the ongoing training needed for recertification.
+This conference-style training event will provide DCBS and PCC Medically Complex Foster/Adoptive Parents the opportunity to obtain 12 hours of recertification training.

-Participants will choose from a variety of training topics to allow them the opportunity to attend the training sessions most relevant to the needs of the child in their care.
+Participants will choose from various training topics to allow them to attend the training sessions most relevant to the needs of the child in their care.

-General training sessions will also be held and are conducted through the meals.
-Therefore, attendance at meals is required to receive full training credit.
+General training sessions will also be held and are conducted during meals.
+Therefore, meal attendance is required to receive full training credit.
 All 12 hours of training must be completed.

 Medically Complex: Join Hands Together